-In this section, we are going to add a resource request to our existing test.
+In this section, we are going to add our resource to our existing test.
 The first thing we need to do, is setting up our resource named calc.
 We need to run the RPyC server of the calculator, using the following command: